chipmuenk/pyfda/README.md

 ### Customization

+The location of the following two configuration files (copied to user space) can be checked via the tab `Files -> About`:

+- Logging verbosity can be controlled via the file `pyfda_log.conf`
+- Widgets and filters can be enabled / disabled via the file `pyfda.conf`.
+You can also define one or more user directories containing your own widgets and / or filters.

-The layout and some default paths can be customized using the file `pyfda/pyfda_rc.py`.
+Layout and some default paths can be customized using the file `pyfda/pyfda_rc.py`, at the moment you have to edit that file at its original location.

 ### The following features are currently implemented: